RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ## How to apply

-GSoC 2019 students application opens March 25th, 2019.
-See [GSoC timeline](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#timeline) for more details.
+Student application has opened.
+Plese go to [Official GSoC application site](https://summerofcode.withgoogle.com/) to register and apply.
+Dealine for application and final proposal is April 9, 2019.
+Please see [GSoC timeline](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#timeline) for more details.

+Strudents are encouraged to submit their draft proposals as early as possible.
+You may work with your mentors and fellow students to improve the draft proposal until submission deadline of April 9, 2019.

-Start planning your proposal now!
-Check out our [list of ideas](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#project-ideas) for some inspiration.
+For ideas, check out our [list of ideas](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#project-ideas) for some inspiration.

-Meet the mentors and students for GSoC 2019 and get some real-time help on next steps, please visit our 24 x 7 community server channel:
+Come meet our global community of 200+ mentors and students for GSoC 2019 and get some real-time help on next steps, please visit our 24 x 7 community server channel:

 <https://open.rocket.chat/channel/gsoc2019>